If you've ever struggled with email marketing, you're in the right place.

 He's also spent his career developing proven ways to get better results with email marketing.

-In an exclusive interview with Marketing AI Institute, Ivan shared his framework for using automation, AI, and email to get stellar results.
+In an exclusive interview with Marketing AI Institute, Ivan shared his framework for using automation, AI in email marketing, and email tactics to get stellar results.

 These are from our Ask Me Anything series, an exclusive perk of being a member of our AI Academy for Marketers online education platform.